Do Solar Panels Explode?

 Older solar systems also have other risks, such as unidentified leaks which can drastically increase your power and rates bills.
 They can also cause caved in roofs from the pressure of a large water tank on the roof.

-Proven Energy Solutions doesn’t store or transfer the water to the roof of your house, instead using solar to create electricity which then heats your water stored safely on the ground.
+Proven Energy doesn’t store or transfer the water to the roof of your house, instead using solar to create electricity which then heats your water stored safely on the ground.

 4. Low quality isolators